hvqzao/liffy/README.md

-liffy
+Liffy
 =====

-Liffy is a tool to exploit local file inclusion vulnerability using the built-in wrappers php://input, data://, and a process control extension called 'expect'.

-* Updates * Now comes with ability to use poisoned Apache access logs, and php://filter for code execution and arbitrary file reads
+Liffy is a Local File Inclusion Exploitation tool.

+Current features include:

+  - data:// for code execution
+  - expect:// for code execution
+  - input:// for code execution
+  - filter:// for arbitrary file reads
+  - Apache access.log poisoning
+  - Direct payload delivery with no stager

 Install